Table of Contents

 Numeric barcodes are the same barcodes you’ll see as hang-tags on a shirt or something else in a store.
 These are simple barcodes used for basic inventory management and even in self-checkout capabilities.

 Datamatrix codes are used to label small items and goods.
 Their tiny footprint makes them ideal for small products in logistics and operations.
 In fact, the US Electronic Industries Alliance (EIA) recommends that they be used to label small electronic components.
-Similar to QR codes, they have high fault tolerance and fast readability.
+Similar to custom QR codes, they have high fault tolerance and fast readability.

 Know your options for physical barcodes